Decades of history at HPSD

 - Choreography created for and by students to build student confidence and stage presence.

-- Ballets created by the School’s faculty and performed by its students include Alice in Wonderland, Carnival of the Animals, Wild Things, The Nightingale, and the annual performance of The Nutcracker.
+- Ballets created by the School’s faculty and performed by its students include Amira: A Chicago Cinderella Story, Alice in Wonderland, Carnival of the Animals, Wild Things, The Nightingale, and the annual performance of The Nutcracker.

-- Community Outreach programs offer instructional programming in partnership with schools and community organizations, workshops, and community performances.
+- Community Engagement programs offer instructional programming in partnership with schools and community organizations, workshops, and community performances.

 - 490+ students ages 3 through adult from 43 Chicago and Northern Indiana zip codes representing the racial, ethnic, and economic diversity of Hyde Park and the South Side of Chicago.

 - Needs based scholarship program supports 12% of the student body.